Franz Josef Bucher: The quirky magnate

 Despite commercial success, Josef Bucher always retained an underlying humility.
 He never ate with the guests in his hotel dining rooms, but insisted on eating with the hotel personnel.
 Various legends circulate in this connection.
 On one occasion he noticed that only one of the tables in the staff canteen had a tablecloth on it.
 He was given to understand that the table with the cloth on it was set aside for senior staff, whereupon he seized one end and pulled the cloth, together with the contents of the table, onto the floor.

 Although he did business in many countries across two continents, Josef Bucher never bothered to master foreign languages.
 Instructions were habitually delivered in the pithy dialect of his home canton.
 Despite the importance within his hotels empire of Ticino, Rome and Genoa, it was said that the only word of Italian that he uttered with any frequency was "Avanti!".

-Public office
+Politics

 Josef Bucher was a local councillor in Kerns, also serving, between 1884 and 1896, on the Cantonal Council.
 He was an instigator, co-founder and board member of the Cantonal Bank.